aerostitch/joeyzTools/aws/README.md

 The script in `elb_log_analyzer` is a tool to parse AWS Elastic LoadBalancer access logs and push them to a MySQL database.

+## `s3_reporter`

+This script generates reports about files age, extensions, size and other attributes for one or all of your s3 buckets.